-Quizzes: There is a total of 13 graded quizzes in this course.
-(Modules 10 and 15 do not have quizzes; module 2 has two.)
+Quizzes: There is one quiz for each of the thirteen (13) modules.
 Quizzes are primarily made up of fill-in-theblank, multiple-choice, or true-false questions and they are worth 20 points.
 They are usually due on Friday by 11:59 p.m.
 EST but make sure to check the dates in the schedule below and on Canvas for each quiz.
 The quizzes make up 50% of the total grade.
 The quizzes do not have a time limit.
 You may begin them at any time; however, you need to manually submit them by the due date.
 Quizzes are open until Saturday, 11:59 PM EST, for students who wish to complete them for a late penalty.
 Do not wait until the timer runs out or your quiz will automatically be submitted late.